Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Background

 \subsection{Self-sovereign identity}

-The paradigm of decentralized or user-centric identity, also called \ac{ssi}, empowers individuals to self-manage their digital attestations locally on their edge devices (e.g., their mobile phone) in a digital wallet app~\citep{sedlmeir2022ssidps, weigl2022social,kubach2020self}.
-These digital attestations are created by ``issuers'' -- entities such as public sector institutions, enterprises, individuals, or machines associated with a cryptographic key-pair that have a certain reputation within specific domains~\citep{soltani2021surveyssi}.
-For instance, a meaningful institution to issue digital national~IDs would be the public institution that currently manufactures physical ID~cards, or a Country's Signing Certification Authority as governed by the International Civil Aviation Organization (ICAO).
-Analogous to watermarks and seals on physical documents, digital attestations carry cryptographic proofs of integrity; usually a digital signature created by the issuer.
-This digital signature makes the digital certificate tamper-evident and machine-verifiable, which is why the corresponding attestations they are often termed ``verifiable credentials''.
-At the same time, Verifiable Credentials refers to a nascent standard established by the \ac{w3c} to harmonize such digital attestations~\citep{w3c2019vc}.
-Because there are also other established standards for digital certificates, we will neutrally use the term ``credential'' in the following to cover all different flavors of digitally signed and, therefore, machine-verifiable attestations.
-Note that this does not follow the terminology proposed by \citet{bosworth2005entities}, according to which a credential is ``used to prove an identity to a system'', i.e., a physical token or passwords would also qualify as a credential.
-It will also become apparent that for data minimization using general-purpose \acp{zkp}, the design of the credential itself has only moderate relevance~\citep[see, e.g., also~][]{delignat2016cinderella}, which is why by writing ``credential'', we also aim to include anonymous credentials.
+The paradigm of decentralized or user-centric digital identity, also called \ac{ssi}, empowers an individual to self-manage digital attestations of their identity attributes and cryptographic keys for authentication on their edge devices (e.g., their mobile phones) in a digital wallet app~\citep{sedlmeir2022ssidps,weigl2023ssi}.
+Digital attestations are created by ``issuers'' -- entities such as public sector institutions, enterprises, individuals, or machines associated with a cryptographic key-pair.
+Issuers are considered to have a certain reputation within specific domains~\citep{soltani2021surveyssi}.
+For instance, a meaningful institution to issue digital national~IDs could be the public institution that currently manufactures physical ID~cards, or a country's signing certification authority (CSCA) as governed by the International Civil Aviation Organization (ICAO).
+Analogous to watermarks and seals on physical documents, digital attestations carry cryptographic proofs of integrity; usually a digital signature generated by the issuer~\citep{sedlmeir2021digitalidentities}.
+This digital signature makes the digital certificate machine-verifiable, which is why the corresponding attestations are often termed ``verifiable credentials''.
+At the same time, ``Verifiable Credentials'' refers to a nascent standard established by the \ac{w3c} to harmonize digital attestations~\citep{w3c2019vc}.
+Many emerging \ac{ssi} projects related to this \ac{w3c} standard build on or have built on blockchains~\citep{sedlmeir2021digitalidentities}; for instance, to provide highly available revocation registries~\citep{tesei2023blockchainrevocation,feulner2022ticketing} and decentralized and more transparent alternatives to the existing \acp{pki} that maps organizations to their public keys~\citep{schlatt2021kyc}.
+Because there are also alternative, more established standards for digital certificates (see Section~\ref{sec:related_work}), we will neutrally use the term ``credential'' in the following to cover all different flavors of digitally signed and, therefore, machine-verifiable attestations.
+Note that this terminology is more narrow than the one proposed by \citet{bosworth2005entities}, according to which a credential is ``used to prove an identity to a system'', i.e., a physical token or password would also qualify as a credential.
+It will also become apparent that for data minimization using general-purpose \acp{zkp}, the design of the credential itself has only limited relevance~\citep[see, e.g., also][]{delignat2016cinderella}, which is why by writing ``credential'' we explicitly aim to be inclusive of anonymous credentials.